Guide to moving up to secondary school

 Waiting lists

-All children will automatically be added to the waiting list for most of the schools in your application that could not be offered.
+Your child will automatically be added to the waiting list for the schools in your application that could not be offered, as long as they are higher preferences than the school that was offered.

 There are two exceptions.
 We cannot add: